That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 For those who want to accelerate (work smarter, not harder).

-Why supplement if you “can just eat healthily”?
+Why supplement when you can “just eat healthily”?

 “I already eat healthily.”
-Lovely idea, but here’s the reality: our vegetables contain fewer vitamins and minerals than decades ago (depleted soil), we sit indoors 8+ hours a day (vitamin D, anyone?), chronic stress eats up your B vitamins and magnesium, and a lot of modern food is processed down to roughly the nutritional value of cardboard.
+Nice idea, but here’s the reality: our vegetables contain fewer vitamins and minerals than decades ago (depleted soil), we spend 8+ hours a day indoors (vitamin D, anyone?), chronic stress eats up your B vitamins and magnesium, and a lot of modern food is processed down to roughly the nutritional value of cardboard.

-You can try to eat 3 kilos of spinach a day for your iron.
-Or you can be smart and give your body what it needs effortlessly.
+You can try eating 3 kilos of spinach a day for your iron.
+Or you can be smart and effortlessly give your body what it needs.

 Start with the Wellness Made Simple pack.
-Because changing a lifestyle without a vital body is fighting yourself.
-This pack makes your body work with you:
+Because changing your lifestyle without a body that’s actually up for it is fighting against yourself.
+This pack makes sure your body works with you:

 - Your gut bacteria decide what you crave (they’re the boss, not you).
 PB Assist+ brings them into balance.